reefstah/markdown-api/README.md

 # Markdown as an API
 A Node library to convert Markdown to usable javascript objects, just like you would with a REST request.
+Ideally used in combination with server side rendering of SPA's to generate static websites.

 ## Philosophy
 With minimal effort markdown is easy to understand and writable for everyone.